andlabs/reallymine/JMICRON-CP48538Snotes.md

 Checks for `WDq1` at 0x3C00 are at ~0x5164, ~0x5194, ~0x5300, and ~0x5390.

 Is ~0xBA7E the firmware's main loop?
 If so 0x3F44 is the current argument.
 It might not be...
+>Upon further investigation it may actually be the key sector writing loop...?

 ## Known boot ROM routines
 I believe these are provided by the boot ROM; if they are actually in RAM and copied on system startup, I do not know (TODO).